+Spendthrift Trusts.
 Delaware long has enforced spendthrift trusts.
-Under Delaware's recently revised statute, a creditor of a beneficiary of such a trust has only such rights to the trust property as are afforded the creditor by the terms of the instrument, and no limit is placed on the amount that may be sheltered from creditors' claims.
-Although the courts have created an exception for obligations to support a spouse, Delaware law provides virtually complete protection from the claims of creditors of a beneficiary other than the settlor.
-Unlike the law in some other states, Delaware law bars a creditor from seizing the interest of a beneficiary even when the beneficiary commits a willful tort.
+Under Delaware's statute, a creditor of a beneficiary of such a trust has only such rights to the trust property as are afforded the creditor by the terms of the instrument, and no limit is placed on the amount that may be sheltered from creditors' claims.
+Further, a beneficiary is not permitted to waive the protections afforded by the statute.
+Although the courts have created a limited exception for obligations to support a spouse, Delaware law provides virtually complete protection from the claims of creditors of a nonsettlor beneficiary, including barring a creditor from attaching the interest of a beneficiary even when the beneficiary commits a willful tort.
+Additionally, the presence of a general power of appointment, which may be exercised in favor of a beneficiary's creditors or the creditors of the beneficiary's estate, absent an actual exercise of the power, will not subject the trust (or the beneficiary's interest in the trust) to the reach of a creditor.
+Only in the event of the exercise of such general power of appointment, and only to the extent of such appointment, would a creditor have a right to trust property.